 30.08.2016 Email Request for Legal Cohabitation Approval

 I was given an appointment date by email for my Orange card collection.
-The location was at Foreigners’ Office, Districtshuis Deurne on 27 September 2016 at 3 pm.
+The location was at the Foreigners’ Office, Districtshuis Deurne on 27 September 2016 at 3 pm.
 I requested a change of date for the Orange Card collection.
 Most people get the Orange Card closer to the third month of their visa expiry date.
 Do you want to know the few things to bring for the Orange Card?

 31.08.2016 Change of Appointment Date

-Thanks to Stad Antwerpen for being accommodative and responded swiftly.
+Thanks to Stad Antwerpen for being accommodative and responding swiftly.
 They brought forward the appointment date to 21 September at 8 am.
 I assumed that they squeezed out some time on our requested dates after I explained our situation to them.